Wind Resource Assessment

 Operating Intelligence

-How AI Wind Resource Assessment runs once it is live
+How Wind Resource Assessment runs once it is live

 AI runs the first three steps autonomously.